Amazon wins court order to suspend $10 billion US military contract with Microsoft | DW | 13.02.2020

-The contract would fund a billion-dollar cloud computing deal known as JEDI.
-Earlier this week, Amazon Web Services said it was seeking to depose Trump and Esper over trying to "screw Amazon" over the contract.
+The contract would fund a cloud computing deal known as JEDI.
+Earlier this week, Amazon Web Services said it was seeking to depose Trump and Esper so they could provide testimony in the case.

 Amazon won a court order on Thursday temporarily blocking a $10 billion (€9.2 billion) US military contract with Microsoft.